inferablehq/inferable/sdk-go/README.md

 [![Documentation](https://img.shields.io/badge/docs-inferable.ai-brightgreen)](https://docs.inferable.ai/)
 [![Go Report Card](https://goreportcard.com/badge/github.com/inferablehq/inferable/sdk-go)](https://goreportcard.com/report/github.com/inferablehq/inferable/sdk-go)

 Inferable Go Client is a Go package that provides a client for interacting with the Inferable API.
-It allows you to register your go functions against the Inferable control plane.
+It allows you to register your go functions against the Inferable control plane and create powerful LLM-powered workflows with structured outputs, agents, and tools.

 ## Installation